 Shaking or stuttering between frames.
 Judder can be experienced inside of a VR headset as well as in video imagery.

 An assembly file that includes elements such as virtual sets, characters, and performances prepared for shooting with virtual camera, simulcam, in a LED volume, etc.

-Use of virtual production techniques to capture final imagery in-camera.
-See also ICVFX.
+Use of virtual production techniques to capture imagery in-camera.
+See also ICVFX and Extended Reality.

 The phases of production within a project which involve physical and linear work, as opposed to digital production in which many tasks can occur simultaneously.
 See also digital production and virtual production.